XinyiShi1/STAT-433/nice-Readme.md

     ##  Max.   :59.00   Max.   :2013-12-31 23:00:00.00
     ##

+8255 flights have a missing dep_time, 8255 have a missing dep_delay,
+8713 have a missing arr_time, 9430 have a missing arr_delay, 9430 have a
+missing air_time.
+Those flights may failed to depart or being canceled, or they could be just lost data.

-Those row may represent those flights being canceled.
-Currently dep_time and sched_dep_time are convenient to look at, but hard to compute with because they’re not really continuous numbers.
+2.Currently dep_time and sched_dep_time are convenient to look at, but hard to compute with because they’re not really continuous numbers.
 Convert them to a more convenient representation of number of minutes since midnight.

 ``` r
 flights %>%